uwacyber/cits1003/cits1003-labs/lab-7-incidents.md

 The other thing to remember is that the address range `192.168.0.0` to `192.168.255.255` is non-routable across the Internet (i.e. it is a private IP address range meant for internal networks).
 {% endhint %}

-## Case study: Cyber Security Incident Reporting in Australia
+## Case study: Cyber Incident Reporting

-Reporting a cyber security incident helps to contain the spread of the attack and prevent further damage.
-By reporting the incident, affected systems can be disconnected from the network and steps can be taken to minimize the impact of the attack.
-The Security of Critical Infrastructure Act 2018 provides for mandatory cyber incident reporting for critical infrastructure assets.
-Critical infrastructure owners and operators are required to report a cyber security incident to the Australian Cyber Security Centre (ACSC).
+Cyber Incident Reporting is the process of documenting and notifying appropriate parties about cybersecurity incidents that occur within an organization.
+These incidents can range from data breaches and malware infections to unauthorized access attempts and system disruptions.

-Read through the following article and answer the questions below: [https://www.cisc.gov.au/critical-infrastructure-centre-subsite/Files/cyber-security-incident-reporting.pdf](https://www.cisc.gov.au/critical-infrastructure-centre-subsite/Files/cyber-security-incident-reporting.pdf)
+Read through the following article and answer the questions below: [https://www.upguard.com/blog/cyber-incident-reporting](https://www.upguard.com/blog/cyber-incident-reporting)

 ### Question 4.
-What is a cyber security incident?
+Regulatory Compliance

-Which of the following best describes a cyber security incident?&#x20;
+Which of the following statements is correct regarding regulatory compliance in cybersecurity management?&#x20;

-1. Unauthorized access and malware infections are prevented by installing firewalls and antivirus software.&#x20;
-2. Software fuzzing and software vulnerabilities discovery.&#x20;
-3. Unauthorised modification of the integrity of computer data.&#x20;
-4. Software and network disaster recovery plan development.
+1. Regulatory compliance primarily aims to punish businesses for failure to secure their systems.&#x20;
+2. Highly-regulated sectors are exempt from mandatory cyber incident reporting. &#x20;
+3. Federal laws, such as CIRCIA and GDPR, mandate incident reporting within 48 hours after the incident. &#x20;
+4. Regulatory compliance requires organizations to implement monitoring systems, reporting processes, incident response plans, etc.

 {% hint style="info" %}
-Submit the correct option as your flag (e.g., `CITS1003{`1`}` if option 1 is the correct answer).
+Submit the correct option as your flag (e.g., CITS1003{1} if option 1 is the correct answer).
 {% endhint %}

 ### Question 5.
-When do I need to report?

-If a security researcher observes that a cyber security incident has occurred, or is occurring, AND the incident has had, or is having, a significant impact on the availability of individual or company asset, the research must notify the ACSC in a short time.&#x20;
+Prompt Remediation

-Which of the following is true about time length?&#x20;
+Which of the following accurately reflects the importance of prompt remediation in response to cybersecurity incidents?&#x20;

-1. Verbal notification within 72 hours plus another written record within 48 hours (critical incident)&#x20;
-2. Verbal notification within 12 hours plus another written record within 48 hours (non-critical incident)&#x20;
-3. Verbal notification within 12 hours plus another written record within 84 hours (critical incident)&#x20;
-4. Verbal notification within 48 hours plus another written record within 72 hours (non-critical incident)
+1. Organizations can delay incident response actions until they have thoroughly investigated the incident internally. &#x20;
+2. Federal agencies, such as the Information Commissioner's Office or the Office for Civil Rights, are not involved in assisting organizations with incident response efforts. &#x20;
+3. Swift and thorough diagnosis of the incident is only required if the data breach has caused significant financial loss to the organization. &#x20;
+4. Incident response plans should be triggered immediately upon detection of the incident.

+{% hint style="info" %}
+Submit the correct option as your flag (e.g., CITS1003{1} if option 1 is the correct answer).
+{% endhint %}

 ### Question 6.
-What doesnot a cyber security incident affect?

-In the article’s provided example of Reporting other Cyber Security Incidents, which of the following is unlikely to be impacted by the cyber security incident?&#x20;

-1. The cyber security incident might impact a bank’s internal network.&#x20;
-2. The cyber security incident might expose a bank’s sensitive information.&#x20;
-3. The cyber security incident might compromise a bank’s electronic devices.&#x20;
+Cyber Incident Report

+Which of the following details should be included in a cyber incident report to aid in understanding the impact and scope of the incident?&#x20;

+1. The name and contact details of all employees in the organization. &#x20;
+2. Operational constraints or business disruptions caused by the incident. &#x20;
+3. The organization's marketing strategy for the upcoming quarter. &#x20;
-4. The cyber security incident might affect the provision of banking services.
+4. The culture of the organization

+{% hint style="info" %}
+Submit the correct option as your flag (e.g., CITS1003{1} if option 1 is the correct answer).
+{% endhint %}